 There is considerable risk of malaria and prophylaxis is recommended.
 Chloroquine

 With everything taken into consideration, is it safe for a US citizen to travel to the Dominican Republic, more specifically Punta Cana?

 I'm not sure what "everything taken into consideration" means.
-Does that mean considering the high levels of crime (petty and not so petty), the gangs, that ... read more »over 4 years ago
+Does that mean considering the high levels of crime (petty and not so petty), the gangs, that ... read more »almost 5 years ago

 There are high levels of petty crime in DR, and serious violent incidents are not uncommon.
 In a 2009 survey of residents (residents not tourists) found one ... read more »about 5 years ago

 Dominican Republic is struggling to contain a Cholera epidemic.
 There are over 10,000 reported cases and more than 70 deaths, mostly in the cities of Santo D... read more »about 5 years ago